Game Management Unit 43A

 Unit 43A -- Beginning at AZ Hwy 95 and the Bill Williams River; west along the Bill Williams River to the Arizona-California state line; southerly to the south end of Cibola Lake; northerly and easterly on the Cibola Lake Rd. to U.S. Hwy 95; south on U.S. Hwy 95 to the Stone Cabin-King Valley Rd.; east along the Stone Cabin-King Valley Rd. to the west boundary of the Kofa National Wildlife Refuge; northerly along the refuge boundary to the Crystal Hill Rd.; northwesterly on the Crystal Hill Rd. to U.S. Hwy 95; northerly on U.S. Hwy 95 to the Bill Williams River; except those portions that are sovereign tribal lands of the Colorado River Indian Tribes.

 Overview: The primary area of bighorn sheep density is in the north end of the Dome Rock Mountains on the north side of Interstate 10.
 This area of land is managed almost exclusively by BLM but caution must be exerted because the Colorado River Indian Tribe's boundary is northwest of this mountain range and is not marked clearly.
-Fortunately this occurs in the flat country which is highly unlikely to contain any bighorn sheep.
+For instance, La Paz Mountain lies mostly within the CRIT reservation boundary.
 Another herd of bighorn sheep are located south of the Dome Rock Mountains in the North and South Trigo Peaks mountains that are located on the Yuma Proving Grounds.
 Pre-hunt scouting is very important to a successful hunt in this unit.
 As with many wild animals, bighorn sheep are migratory and will move from one mountain range to another so it is important that several trips are made to locate the animals before the hunt begins.

 To access the North and South Trigo Peaks, take Highway 95 south from Quartzsite to milepost 82 (Cibola Road).
 Travel west on this road for about 30 miles.
 This will bring you to the base of the South Trigo Peaks.
 There are several unmarked roads that will take you back around the peaks.
 It is suggested to purchase a map from BLM to help in locating these roads.
 Once you have located this area you will have to do some legwork.
 Hiking to the tops of the peaks and glassing the area will be the most productive.